uholeschak/ediabaslib/docs/Page_specification.md

 	  </page>
 	</fragment>

-The _page_ _name_ property specifies the title of the page and is a reference to the _strings_ nodes.
-With _logfile_ a log file name could be specified, that allows to log the display data.
-If the symbol _{D}_ is used inside the log file name, it will be replaced by the current date and time.
+The `page name` property specifies the title of the page and is a reference to the `strings` nodes.
+With `logfile` a log file name could be specified, that allows to log the display data.
+If the symbol `{D}` is used inside the log file name, it will be replaced by the current date and time.
-The _strings_ nodes contains the all the string used on this display page.
-If the current language is not matching the _lang_ tag, the default language (without tag) is used.
-The _lang_ property could be either the short form e.g. 'de' or the long one 'de-DE'.
+The `strings` nodes contains the all the string used on this display page.
+If the current language is not matching the `lang` tag, the default language (without tag) is used.
+The `lang` property could be either the short form e.g. `'de'` or the long one `'de-DE'`.

-The _jobs_ node groups all EDIABAS jobs to execute.
-The property _sgbd_ specifies the name of the group (.grp) or the sgbd (.prg) file to use.
-In VAG mode the property _mwtab_ could be used to store the file name of the associated mwtab file.
+The `jobs` node groups all EDIABAS jobs to execute.
+The property _sgbd_ specifies the name of the group (`.grp`) or the sgbd (`.prg`) file to use.
+In VAG mode the property `mwtab` could be used to store the file name of the associated mwtab file.
-Within the _jobs_ node multiple _job_ nodes specify the EDIABAS jobs to execute.
+Within the `jobs` node multiple `job` nodes specify the EDIABAS jobs to execute.
 They contain the following properties:
-* _name_: Name of the job to execute
+* `name`: Name of the job to execute
-* _args_first_: Allows to specify semicolon separated job arguments for the first job call.
+* `args_first`: Allows to specify semicolon separated job arguments for the first job call.
-* _args_: Allows to specify semicolon separated job arguments.
-If this is the first call and _args_first_ is present _args_first_ will be used instead.
+* `args`: Allows to specify semicolon separated job arguments.
+If this is the first call and `args_first` is present `args_first` will be used instead.
-* _result_: Allows to specify the required results.
+* `result`: Allows to specify the required results.
 If omitted, all results will be generated, which may require more processing time.
-* _log_tag=\<tag name\>_: Adding this property allows to log the display data to a log file when activating the _Log data_ menu in the application.
-The _logfile_ property in the _page_ node has to be specified as well to activate logging.
+* `log_tag=<tag name>`: Adding this property allows to log the display data to a log file when activating the _Log data_ menu in the application.
+The `logfile` property in the `page` node has to be specified as well to activate logging.
-* Each _display_ node specifies one line of the display output. _Name_ is again a reference to the text translation in the _strings_ nodes.
-With _result_ the EDIABAS job result name is selected, that contains the data.
-The _format_ property allows to format the result with the EDIABAS aspiResultText format specification [EDIABAS result types and formats](EDIABAS result types and formats.md).
+* Each `display` node specifies one line of the display output. `Name` is again a reference to the text translation in the _strings_ nodes.
+With `result` the EDIABAS job result name is selected, that contains the data.
+The `format` property allows to format the result with the EDIABAS aspiResultText format specification [EDIABAS result types and formats](EDIABAS result types and formats.md).
-The _page_ node can optionally contain _display_ nodes like the _job_ node.
+The `page` node can optionally contain `display` nodes like the `job` node.
 They will be only used for [User defined code](#user-defined-code).
 This is how the resulting page will look like:

 ![Climate page](Page_specification_AppClimateSmall.png)

 ## Reading errors
-With the _read_errors_ node it's possible to read an error summary of all ECUs.
-Simply list all ECU names and the corresponding sgbd file names in a separate _ecu_ node, like in the example below.
+With the `read_errors` node it's possible to read an error summary of all ECUs.
+Simply list all ECU names and the corresponding sgbd file names in a separate `ecu` node, like in the example below.
 The error message is generated by the sgbd file and is in the language of the sgbd.
 The page also allows to selectively reset ECU errors.